Jach/anansi/README.md

 It may be more desirable to have shorter bans/locks with exponentially increasing times for repeat offenders.
 However I would suggest instead setting up a higher level rule with a service like fail2ban which reads logs about bans and can apply its own ban logic to block requests before they even hit the Lisp web server.
-As for user locks, you may wish to notify the legimate user via an email that their account is undergoing an attack and that if they need to login again they may be unable to while the attack persists.
+As for user locks, you may wish to notify the legitimate user via an email that their account is undergoing an attack and that if they need to login again they may be unable to while the attack persists.

 # Logging

 At various moments in `core.lisp` and `login-rate-limiter.lisp` the function `log` is called with various information.
-For example, notice that a partiuclar IP address was banned.
+For example, logging that a particular IP address was banned.
 The `*logger*` special variable can be `setf`'d by application code (see the example's `main.lisp` for doing it with vom).
 This may be especially useful to push logs to a log file which can be further processed by system-level tools like fail2ban to drop bad-actor IPs before they even hit the
 Lisp application, or apply more complex ban schemes like exponential timeouts, and so on.